VM tweak is a build.prop modification/hack that lets you free more space on the internal storage of your Android device.

 Reboot your device.
 If you see a message while booting informing about optimizing Apps, then most probably your VM does not support these properties.

-If this procedure works on your device, you will get some extra free space on your Internal Storage.
+If this procedure works on your device, you will get some extra free space on Android internal storage.
 Its amount will depend on the number and size of installed apps.